ivangfr/spring-cloud-stream-kafka-multi-topics/spring-cloud-stream/README.md

 - `producer-cloud-stream`

-  After building and starting the application in Native mode, the following exception is thrown the first `news` or `alert` is submitted
+  After building and starting the application in Native mode, the following exception is thrown when the first `news` or `alert` is submitted
   ```
   WARN 1 --- [ad | producer-1] o.apache.kafka.common.network.Selector   : [Producer clientId=producer-1] Unexpected error from ark-03.srvs.cloudkafka.com/xx.xxx.xxx.xx; closing connection